DTS-STN/Data-Patterns/_patterns/opt-in.md

 **{{ page.short-description }}**

 We have a responsibility to ask users for consent when we want to collect, store, or use their data, especially personal information.

-This pattern asks the user to read a privacy notice and confirm that they clearly understand and freely agree to how their data will be collected and used.
+This pattern asks the user to read a summarized privacy notice and confirm that they clearly understand and freely agree to how their data will be collected and used.

 ### When to use this pattern